bottledcode/atlas-db/docs/reference/protocol.md

 #### Description

 Binds a value to a prepared query.
-Note that the
+The param can be either a positional parameter (number) or a named parameter (starting with ':').
+The value must match the specified type.
+For NULL values, omit the value parameter.
 #### Example

 ```